From the introduction to the new edition

 I make no claim to be a visual artist; I prefer to make my pictures with words.
-However, books — at least the printed kind — need covers to give a potential reader some clues about what lies inside.
+However, books need covers to give a potential reader some clues about what lies inside.

-The UK edition of my book had a lovely cover illustration by John Higgins.
-(Click on the left for a larger view).
-As a piece of art-work, and an accurate indication of the kind of story inside, I was more than happy with it — or would have been if the man on the front had not been white.
-By the time I saw it, it was too late to put it right; and from all I've read and heard since, I was lucky even to see the cover before the book hit the shelves.
+The original UK edition of my book had a lovely cover illustration by John Higgins.
+As a piece of artwork, and an accurate indication of the kind of story inside, I was more than happy with it — or would have been if the man on the front had not been white.
+By the time I saw it, it was too late to correct it; and from all I've read and heard since, I was lucky even to see the cover before the book hit the shelves.

-The US edition had a cover illustration by Martin Andrews.
-(Click on the right for a larger view).
+The original US edition had a cover illustration by Martin Andrews (bottom right).
 I saw it for the first time when I received my author's copies and was distinctly underwhelmed.
-Not only was the man on the cover white (with a grotesque case of five-o'clock shadow), but the woman was either some passing stranger introduced solely for decorative purposes or a very misleading representation of the primary female character.
+Not only was the man on the cover white (with a grotesque case of five-o'clock shadow) but the woman was either some passing stranger introduced for decorative purposes or a very misleading representation of the primary female character.